-There are currently no regular screening tests for esophageal cancer.
+There are no routine screening tests for esophageal cancer.
 Screening tests are done to check for disease in people who don’t have symptoms.

-But if you have Barrett esophagus or are otherwise at high risk for esophageal cancer, you may be screened with endoscopy.
-This test that lets the doctor look inside the esophagus using a thin tube that’s put in through the mouth.
-Patches of changed cells in the lining of the esophagus (dysplasia) can then be found and treated before they become cancer.
-And cancer can be found early, when it’s small and easier to treat.
+But if you have Barrett esophagus or are at high risk for esophageal cancer, talk with your healthcare provider about having an endoscopy.
+This test lets your provider look inside your esophagus using a thin, lighted, flexible tube that’s put in through your mouth.
+Patches of changed cells in the lining of the esophagus (called dysplasia) can then be found and treated before they become cancer.
+The test can also help find cancer early, when it’s small and easier to treat.

 What are the symptoms of esophageal cancer?

-Esophageal cancer often doesn’t cause symptoms in its early stages.
+Esophageal cancer often doesn’t cause symptoms until it's big and has spread.
 The most common signs of esophageal cancer include: